lvgl/blog/_posts/2019-01-29- use iPodNano6 LCD for littlevgl.md

 ![](https://github.com/techtoys/blog/blob/master/assets/iPodNano6/block_diagram.jpg?raw=true)<br>
 ESP32 is programmed with ESP-IDF (Espressif IoT Development Framework).
 Its installation procedure is described in full details at https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html.
 My host computer is a Windows 7 Pro SP1 64-bit Operating System.
 Hardware is an old Intel Core i5 with 8GB RAM.
 I have followed the default installation path described in ESP-IDF's Getting Started Guide.
 It gave me back a mingw32.exe application under C:\msys32\.<br>
 ![](https://github.com/techtoys/blog/blob/master/assets/iPodNano6/mingw32_folders.jpg)<br>
 At first I was not comfortable with command line tool like mingw32.exe.
-So I have spent almost two days to install Eclipse IDE with innumerable Google searches trying to make it work.
+With innumerable Google searches I tried to install Eclipse IDE.
 Unfortunately all hours in Eclipse became futile.
 At the end I found the time spent on configuring Eclipse was even more than programming itself so I just gave it up.
 Don't mean Eclipse is bad.
 It is just me not able to get it work.<br>
 Because there is no standard evaluation kit for ESP32 + SSD2805 + MIPI Display combo, I was forced to use jumper cables to wire up things with mess like this :(<br>
 ![](https://github.com/techtoys/blog/blob/master/assets/iPodNano6/messy_wireup.JPG)<br>
 Boards employed include:<br>